20 Dangerous Plants Hiding in Your Backyard

 When it comes to nature, the general rule of thumb is this: The dangerous stuff looks scary, and the harmless stuff looks beautiful (or, at the very least, unassuming).
-So it must be a surprise, then, to learn that plants and flowers—often beautiful, always unassuming—rank among the most dangerous things on the planet.
+So it might be a surprise, then, to learn that plants and flowers—often beautiful, always unassuming—rank among the most dangerous things on the planet.
 And no, we’re not just talking about the exotic blooms hiding in the Amazon—we’re referring to the very plants and herbs that grow in your own backyard.
 Read on to find out which dangerous plants might be lurking just a few feet away.

-Known for its striking flowers, the Oleander plant also holds a deadly secret: every part of the plant is highly toxic.
-According to a study published in Heart Views, parts of the Oleander plant contain cardiac glycosides, which result in acute cardiac toxicity and digestive issues.
-Those who ingest the plant suffer symptoms that range from an erratic pulse to a coma.
-Some patients have died as a result.
-Aside from the unpleasant symptoms that come with ingesting the plant, those who rub up against the Oleander plant may also suffer from a rash or irritation of the skin.
-And for more death-defying gardening, check out these 13 Terrifying Plants You Can Actually Put in Your Home.
+Known for its striking flowers in the summertime, the oleander plant also holds a deadly secret: every part of it is highly toxic.
+According to a 2010 study published in Heart Views, parts of the oleander plant contain cardiac glycosides, compounds that can cause acute cardiac toxicity and digestive issues.
+Those who ingest the plant can also suffer symptoms that range from an erratic pulse to a coma.

-If you know anything about Water Hemlock, it’s likely that you’re at least familiar with the plant’s claim to fame: killing Socrates.
-The Water Hemlock, according to the United States Department of Agriculture, contains the toxin cicutoxin, which, when ingested, acts directly on the central nervous system, causing violent convulsions.
-In the most extreme cases, this means grand mal seizures and death.
+If you know anything about water hemlock, then it’s likely that you’re familiar with the plant’s claim to fame: killing Socrates.
+According to the United States Department of Agriculture (USDA), this plant contains the toxin cicutoxin, which, when ingested, acts directly on the central nervous system.
+In the most extreme cases, that could result in grand mal seizures and death.

 Lily of the Valley

-This perennial outdoor ornamental herb, a popular staple of outdoor gardens everywhere, can actually be incredibly toxic, according to the Canadian Biodiversity Information Facility.
+This perennial outdoor ornamental herb, a popular staple of outdoor gardens everywhere, can actually be incredibly toxic, according to the Canadian Biodiversity Information Facility (CBIF).
 Its toxicity comes from the cardiac glycosides and saponins present in the plants, which can affect the heart if eaten.
-The Lily of the Valley is so toxic, in fact, that cases have even been reported of people and animals falling ill by merely drinking water the plant happened to be in.
+Lily of the valley is so toxic, in fact, that the CBIF notes cases where both people and animals have fallen ill by merely drinking water the plant was in.

-Yes, it’s great in rhubarb pie, but ingesting large amounts of the plant’s leaves can kill you, reports the BBC.
-Containing deadly oxalic acid, ingesting the leaves of a rhubarb plant can cause kidney failure.
+Sure, it’s great in rhubarb pie, but ingesting large amounts of this plant’s leaves can kill you, according to the BBC.
+Because it contains deadly oxalic acid, ingesting too many rhubarb leaves can cause kidney failure.
 Thankfully, experts at the University of California, Santa Clara note that you’d have to eat some 12 pounds of rhubarb to really get sick.

-The Foxglove plant produces digoxin, an active ingredient in digitalis, a heart failure medication.
-By ingesting Foxglove, according to the National Capital Poison Center, you’re basically “taking an unregulated dose of heart medicine,” which can, inversely, cause heart failure.
+The foxglove plant produces digoxin, an active ingredient in medications that prevent heart failure.
+According to the NCPC, by ingesting foxglove, you’re essentially “taking an unregulated dose of heart medicine,” which can, ironically, cause heart failure.
 As such, you should keep this plant far, far away from children and animals.

 When it comes to dangerous plants in your backyard, wisteria is one of the worst ones there is.
-According to one case study from the Santa Clara Valley Medical Center, the Wisteria plant can cause headaches, gastroenteritis, hematemesis, dizziness, confusion, diaphoresis, and, frighteningly, syncopal episodes (or temporary drops in blood flow to the brain that results in a loss of consciousness and control of the muscles).
-These symptoms typically last for five to seven days after eating more than a few berries from the plant—if they don’t kill you first.
+According to one case study from the Santa Clara Valley Medical Center, the wisteria plant can cause headaches, gastroenteritis, hematemesis, dizziness, confusion, diaphoresis, and, frighteningly, syncopal episodes (or temporary drops in blood flow to the brain that result in a loss of consciousness and control of the muscles).
+These symptoms typically last for five to seven days after eating more than a few berries from the plant—if they don’t kill you, that is.

-If treated quickly, ingesting daffodils won’t kill you—but, according to the National Capital Poison Center, if left untreated, ingestion can be fatal to small children and pets.
-And while all parts of the daffodil contain the toxic chemical, lycorine, it’s the oxalates (toxic chemicals that are found in the plant’s bulb) that do the most damage to your body, including severe burning of the lips, throat, and tongue.
-If the throat pain, difficulty swallowing, and severe drooling persist after a few hours, get thee to a doctor, stat.
+If you seek help quickly, ingesting daffodils won’t kill you.
+However, according to the NCPC, ingestion can be fatal to small children and pets if left untreated.
+And while all parts of a daffodil contain the toxic chemical lycorine, it’s the oxalates—or toxic chemicals found in the plant’s bulb—that do the most damage to your body.
+If you experience throat pain, difficulty swallowing, and severe drooling that persists for several hours, get thee to a doctor, stat.

-As far as the poisonous nature of the popular Hydrangea plant is concerned, only the flower buds are truly harmful when ingested, says the Canadian Biodiversity Information Facility.
+As far as the poisonous nature of the popular hydrangea plant is concerned, only the flower buds are truly harmful when ingested, according to the Canadian Biodiversity Information Facility.
 If consumed, humans can experience an upset stomach, skin irritation, and, in more serious cases, convulsions and coma.
-Though, unfortunately for the Hydrangeas in your garden, they will continue to be munched on by pesky rabbits who manage to avoid the plant’s poisonous wrath.

-The honey produced (and sometimes eaten) from the common Rhododendron plant is also called “mad honey”—and for good reason.
-According to the National Capital Poison Center, the toxins found in the plant cause confusion in those who ingest it, along with dangerously low blood pressure.
-These symptoms, in the end, can even cause death.
-(Fun fact: the earliest case of Rhododendron poisoning is said to have occurred in the first century B.C.E. when Roman troops were allegedly poisoned with its honey.
-The day after they were poisoned, they were so confused that they lost a battle).
+The honey produced (and sometimes eaten) from the common rhododendron plant is also called “mad honey”—and for good reason.
+According to the NCPC, the toxins found in the plant cause confusion in those who ingest it, along with dangerously low blood pressure and sometimes even death.
+(Fun fact: The earliest case of rhododendron poisoning is said to have occurred in the first century B.C.E. when Roman troops were allegedly poisoned with its honey.
+The day after they were poisoned, they were so confused that they lost a battle.)

-In ancient cultures, Yew is also called the “tree of death,” as it was used as an offering to the gods of death—and that nomenclature has rightly stuck through the years.
-According to Cornell University’s Department of Animal Science, the Yew plant, found in all corners of the world, is dangerously toxic.
-No matter how you consume the plant, the number of toxins involved have the potential to do a significant amount of harm to your system, causing cardiac arrhythmia that most frequently ends in death just one to three days later.
-Not only is the Yew plant dangerous when consumed, but there is no treatment found for the scute systems (shortness of breath) that comes with ingesting the plant.
-More often than not, animals, like cows and deer, who eat the plant are found deceased next to it just 24 to 48 hours after consumption.
+In ancient cultures, yew is also called the “tree of death,” as it was once used as an offering to the gods of death.
+And there’s a reason why: According to Cornell University’s Department of Animal Science, the yew plant, found in all corners of the world, is dangerously toxic.
+No matter how you consume the plant, its toxins have the potential to cause cardiac arrhythmia and stop your heart entirely.
+Animals that eat the plant are often found deceased next to it just 24 to 48 hours after consumption.

-Due to the relatively low-maintenance care required to maintain Philodendron plants, it’s become an increasingly popular houseplant.
-However, as reported by ABC News, they contain a toxin in their leaves, called calcium oxalate, that can cause inflammation of the mucous membranes in the mouth and throat when ingested.
-Though it’s not deadly in most cases of ingestion by humans, it can prove to fatal to smaller children and pets—and the more they eat, the worse off they are.
+Due to the relatively minimal care required to maintain philodendron plants, they’re commonly found in backyards all over the country.
+However, as reported by ABC News, they contain a toxin in their leaves called calcium oxalate that can cause inflammation of the mucous membranes in the mouth and throat when ingested.
+Though it’s not deadly in most cases of ingestion by humans, it can prove fatal to smaller children and pets—and the more they eat, the worse off they are.

-Just a few years ago, a gardener died when simply brushing up against a devil’s helmet plant.
+Just a few years ago, a gardener died after simply brushing up against a devil’s helmet plant.
 And believe it or not, the plant’s exterior isn’t even its most poisonous part.
-As poison expert John Robertson told BBC News, the most poisonous part of the plant is actually its roots, as ingestion of its roots causes violent vomiting and diarrhea caused by heart failure.
+As poison expert John Robertson told BBC News, the most poisonous part of the plant is actually its roots, as ingestion of this specific part causes heart failure.
 Most fatalities, he says, occur within the first few hours of eating the plant’s roots.
-Though its leaves are not as poisonous, they can cause some skin irritation.
-And for more facts about the deadliest plants in the world, check out these 17 Totally Genius Ways Plants Protect Themselves When Under Attack.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!